LostCityRS/Engine-TS/README.md

 3. Open the folder you downloaded: **Run the quickstart script and follow the on-screen prompts.** You may disregard any severity warnings you see.

 Once your setup process has completed, wait for it to tell you the world has started before trying to play.

-The server includes its own web client, so you don't have to download a client!

 ## Dependencies